SkillsFundingAgency/pds-contracts-data-api-client/README.md

 ## Introduction

-This is a client package used for contracts data API to provide a consistent and simpler access to contracs data API.
+This is a client package used for contracts data API to provide a consistent and simpler access to contracts data API.
 This package abstracts HttpClient calls and responses and provides a c# typed response for consumption.
 More information about contracts data API including details about API reference can be found at <https://github.com/SkillsFundingAgency/pds-contracts-data-api>

 ### Getting Started

-This is a Visual Studio 2019 project containing implementation to abstract calls to Contracts data API.
+This is a Visual Studio 2019 project containing the implementation to abstract calls to Contracts data API.
 To use this package clone the project and open the solution in Visual Studio 2019 to build and package locally.

 ### Dependencies